knetikcloud/knetikcloud-javascript-client/docs/UsersApi.md

 var id = 56; // Number | The id of the user

 var opts = {
-  'newPasswordRequest': new KnetikCloud.NewPasswordRequest() // NewPasswordRequest | The new password request object };
+  'test': false, // Boolean | If true, test for valid code without changing password or burning code 'newPasswordRequest': new KnetikCloud.NewPasswordRequest() // NewPasswordRequest | The new password request object };
 apiInstance.passwordReset(id, opts).then(function() {